PatrickWalker/gopher-it/topics/testing/README.md

 * Example solution: [source][s2s] / [playground][s2p]

 ## Are you mocking me?
-No. I mean I'm really not because mocking isn't something that's part of the test lib in Go.
+No. I mean I'm really not because mocking isn't something that's part of the standard test lib in Go.

 ### What is mocking?